wacncontent/CustomizeTool/addCommentOutput/articles/vs-azure-tools-connected-services-add-mobile-services.md

  - For Apache Cordova app projects, open your project in Visual Studio, open the context menu for the project node in Solution Explorer, and then choose **Add Connected Service**.

-1. In the **Add Connected <!-- deleted by customization Service** dialog --><!-- keep by customization: begin --> Service **dialog <!-- keep by customization: end --> box, choose **Azure Mobile Services**, and then choose the **Configure** <!-- deleted by customization button.
-You --><!-- keep by customization: begin --> button.You <!-- keep by customization: end --> may be prompted to log into Azure if you haven't already done so.
+1. In the **Add Connected Service** dialog box, choose **Azure Mobile Services**, and then choose the **Configure** button.
+You may be prompted to log into Azure if you haven't already done so.

     ![Adding an Azure Mobile Service](./media/vs-azure-tools-connected-services-add-mobile-services/IC797636.png)

-1. In the <!-- deleted by customization **Azure --><!-- keep by customization: begin --> Azure <!-- keep by customization: end --> Mobile <!-- deleted by customization Services** --><!-- keep by customization: begin --> Services <!-- keep by customization: end --> dialog box, choose an existing mobile service if you have <!-- deleted by customization one.
-If --><!-- keep by customization: begin --> one.If <!-- keep by customization: end --> you need to create a new Azure mobile service, follow the procedure below to do so.
+1. In the **Azure Mobile Services** dialog box, choose an existing mobile service if you have one.
+If you need to create a new Azure mobile service, follow the procedure below to do so.
 Otherwise, skip to the next step.

     To create a new mobile service account:
     1. choose the **Create Service **link at the bottom of the dialog box.